Lidl in the USA shows that internationalisation is not a matter of translation, but rather a learning process.

 • Localise where it influences purchasing decisions.

-The SME transfer: 5 questions to ask before launching abroad
+The SME Transfer: 5 questions before every international launch

 1. What are we really known for there? (not: what do we want to be known for)